Law Society Tribunal Rules of Practice and Procedure

 (2) The motion record for a motion to extend the time to appeal must include a draft notice of appeal.

-(3) No later than 10 days after filing the notice of appeal, the appellant must serve and file written confirmation from the court reporting service that all transcripts of the proceeding under appeal not already filed in the Hearing Division, have been ordered.
+(3) No later than 10 days after filing the notice of appeal, the appellant must serve and file written confirmation from the court reporting service setting out which transcripts of the proceeding under appeal have been ordered.

 (4) If otherwise entitled to appeal, the respondent may cross-appeal by serving and filing a notice of cross-appeal (Form 17) no later than 15 days after being served with the notice of appeal.
 No information sheet is required with a notice of cross-appeal.

-17.3 The appellant must perfect the appeal within 60 days of filing the notice of appeal or 60 days from the panel giving its reasons for the final order, whichever comes last.
-An appeal is perfected by serving and filing the appellant’s appeal book, factum, book of authorities and any transcripts not filed in the Hearing Division proceeding.
+17.3 (1) The appellant must perfect the appeal within 60 days of filing the notice of appeal or 60 days from the panel giving its reasons for the final order, whichever comes last.
+An appeal is perfected by serving and filing:

 17.4 (1) If an appeal is not perfected by the deadline, the respondent may bring a motion to dismiss the appeal for delay.

-(2) If the appeal has not been perfected five months from the date the notice of appeal was filed, the Registrar shall advise the parties that the appeal will be deemed withdrawn if not perfected within six months after the notice of appeal was filed.
+(2) If the appeal has not been perfected three months from the deadline, the Registrar shall notify the parties that the appeal will be deemed withdrawn if not perfected within 30 days after the date of the Registrar’s notice.

-(3) If an appellant to cross-appeal wishes to pursue the cross-appeal even if the appeal is deemed withdrawn, the respondent must notify the Tribunal within two weeks of receiving the Registrar’s notice under Rule 17.4 (2).
+(3) If an appellant to cross-appeal wishes to pursue the cross-appeal even if the appeal is deemed withdrawn, the respondent must notify the Tribunal by 14 days after the date of the Registrar’s notice under Rule 17.4 (2).

-(4) If the appeal has not been perfected within six months of the date the notice of appeal was filed, the Registrar shall deem the appeal withdrawn.
+(4) If the appeal has not been perfected within 30 days after the date of the Registrar’s notice under Rule 17.4(2), the Registrar shall deem the appeal withdrawn.
 If the appellant to cross-appeal has advised of a desire to pursue a cross-appeal, a proceeding management conference shall be scheduled to set a timeline for the hearing of the cross-appeal.

 (5) The Tribunal may reinstate an appeal or cross-appeal that was deemed withdrawn.